 An architectural standout

 Kent Cottage is Burlington’s only example of English country-style architecture and features a Jerkinhead “clipped-gable” roof.
 It stands right next to Middlesex Turnpike but pays it absolutely no heed, facing the other way in a bold testament to its tenure.
 There was no Turnpike to speak of in 1850.
 The front of the house stares blankly into woods just a few feet away.
-Those woods, of course, were nowhere near the front door in 1850.
+Those woods came nowhere near the front door in 1850.
 The house had a sprawling yard well into the 20th century, as you’ll see.

 The faux window panes on the Turnpike side are actually wooden boards, a clever touch that makes the home look alive.
 But no sunlight has touched the inside of Kent Cottage for a long time.